Clarion River: History

 The regrowth of the forest did much to help restore the Clarion River, as well as a major cleaning effort in the 1980s.
-Today, the river is used for fishing, canoeing, and other recreational activities, and runs through extensive wildlife and forest areas, including a 4241 acre inventoried roadless area that has been proposed as a national wilderness area.
+Today, the river is used for fishing, canoeing, and other recreational activities, and runs through extensive wildlife and forest areas, including a 4241 acre inventoried roadless area that has been proposed as a wilderness area.
 In 1996, a 51.7 mi stretch of the Clarion River was designated a National Wild & Scenic River.
 The bridge at Cooksburg is in Clarion County in its western portion, passes through a narrow spike of Forest County in its middle, and is in Jefferson County at its east end.

 USS Clarion River (LSM(R)-409) was an LSM(R)-401-class medium-type landing ship (LSM) built for the United States Navy during World War II.